koderzi/php-github-updater/README.md

 >- __$mailer__: (Optional) The email address that the email will be sent from.
 >- __$exclude__: (Optional) An array of directories or files to exclude from the update.
 The array keys:<br>&ensp;'path' => an array of excluded paths<br>&ensp;'filename' => an array of excluded filenames

 If a new release is available, the class will update your project automatically.

+The class will return the update status with the following possible values:

+>`UPDATED`: Indicates that the update was successful.
+>`LATEST`: Indicates that the project is already up to date.
+>`BUSY`: Indicates that an update process is already in progress.
+>`ERROR`: Indicates that the update failed.

 ## Conclusion